Panduza/pzadev-picoha/projects/PWM/README.md

 The firmware **must** support generating errors based on specific events.

 The events are :
-- setting the frequency outside the operating interval
+- setting the frequency outside the operating interval will return the error code `0xFCFD`.
-- setting the duty cycle outside the operating interval
+- setting the duty cycle outside the operating interval will return the error code `0xFCFC`.